 SABOCA also has a liquid Helium cooled cryostat, but as the hold time is 48 hours, the observations can be scheduled with more flexibility.
-During Period 90, SABOCA is expected to be available only in August and October 2012.
+During Period 91, SABOCA is expected to be available only in July 2013.

 All APEX proposals must clearly indicate the requested PWV for their observations in Box 12 of the proposal form.
 Figure 6 gives the statistical distribution of PWV throughout the year.
+The need for good PWV conditions needs to be justified in the proposal.